1. IT Services Policy and Rules

 - Beware of messages from "your Bank".
 These may look credible but genuine ones will never ask for account details.

-Detailed guidance on recognising and dealing with fake emails is available.
+Guidance on recognising and dealing with fake emails is available from the InfoSec website.